 The problem of data aggregation delay in the lambda grid has enormous impact on the viability of certain e-science application that have critical timing requirements, the loss of teraflops of super computer computing power as a result of the scheduling related delay in the lambda grid has the impact of increase in research and development (R & D) cost, delays in proceeding with vital research (especially related to chronic disease research etc.).
 This problem not only leads to delays in vital break through for mankind but also, in some cases outright project cancellation and wasted investment.
-The lambda grid applications required in making vital forecast relating to natural disaster, evolving disease postures, climate change, technical issues relating to our ability to explore deep space etc.
+The lambda grid scheduling problem has far reaching impact on the accuracy and validity of e-science grid applications required in making vital forecast relating to natural disaster, evolving disease postures, climate change, technical issues relating to our ability to explore deep space etc.